-- 5. Sint Maarten has been working in addressing their deficiencies.
-The Penal Code entered into force on June 1st of 2015 which incorporates all predicate offences and the Criminal Procedures Code is being reviewed by the Council for advice in order to the Ministry of Justice to adapt the legislation in conformity with the advice received. - 6.
-The Sint Maarten FIU MOT continues preparing the draft law in which the NORUT and the NOIS are merged and updated.
-The Draft law incorporates the following amendments: sharing of information with foreign supervisors, maintenance of records on domestic and international transactions per the period of five years, threshold for identification requirements for casinos, inclusion of Directors, Officers and employees of financial institutions, sanctions to Directors and Senior management of financial institutions, countries that do not apply or insufficiently apply the FATF Recommendations, inclusion of the factory services, suspicious transactions reporting, customer due diligence and UBO (Ultimate Beneficial Ownership) information. - 7.
-Other amendments continue in progress as follows: a) Ministerial Decree containing the establishment of indicators of the Unusual Transactions National Ordinance (MDIUT) to include tax matters, which was already submitted to the Minister of Justice; b) Draft Ordinances for Supervision of MTC's and the Harmonization Law; c) the draft of the Criminal Procedures Code to implement the United Nations Convention; d) the draft legislation on the Regulation and Supervision of the gaming industry, e) the Law on cross-border transportation of currency and amendments to the National Ordinance of Cross Border Declaration of funds (AB 2013 CT no. 730) and f) the National Ordinance to Import, Export and Transhipment (AB 2014 CT no. 4) to implement a system to restrain currency.
-It is noted local life insurance company (locally established)
+- 8. The Sint Maarten FIU MOT is preparing a draft law in which the NORUT and the NOIS are merged and updated.
+In this new law the following amendments will be included: sharing of information with foreign supervisors, maintenance of records on domestic and international transactions per the period of five years, threshold for identification requirements for casinos, inclusion of Directors, Officers and employees of financial institutions, sanctions to Directors and Senior management of financial institutions, countries that do not apply or insufficiently apply the FATF Recommendations, inclusion of the factory services, suspicious transactions reporting and customer due diligence. - 9.
+Other amendments continue in progress like the Ministerial Decree containing the establishment of indicators of the Unusual Transactions National Ordinance (MDIUT) to include tax matters, the draft legislation on the Regulation and Supervision of the gaming industry, the Law on cross-border transportation of currency and amendments to the National Ordinance of Cross Border Declaration of funds (AB 2013 CT no. 730) and the National Ordinance to Import, Export and Transhipment (AB 2014 CT no. 4) to implement a system to restrain currency.